ramtho/npm-sample-demo/README.md

-This is a sample demo package, logs a message.
+This is a sample demo package, logs a message to console.